What we do

 When it happens

-plazaPOPS are temporary, “pop-up” installations that are typically active between July and October.
+plazaPOPS are temporary, “pop-up” installations that are typically active between May and November.

 But the activity doesn’t start or stop there!
 We are always working on building relationships with community partners, organizations, government, and planning the community design process for our future installations.